Only using the calendar in PocketSmith and not importing transactions

 Creating a scenario-only account from the Account Summary page

-If you have already had accounts set up in PocketSmith, then you can easily create a new scenario-only account from the Account Summary page.
+If you have already had accounts set up in PocketSmith, you can easily create a new scenario-only account from the Account Summary page.

 - Head to Accounts > Account Summary